 A respected science communicator, Tanya regularly appears on TV documentaries and news outlets discussing everything from Mars exploration to the commercial space sector to topics related to women and LGBTQ+ people in science.
 She has appeared on National Geographic, CuriosityStream, Al Jazeera, CBC, CTV, BBC News, ABC News Australia, and more.

 Outside of her life in space, Tanya is also a professional photographer, public transit enthusiast, and chronic creative.
-She currently resides in Ottawa, Ontario, where she can usually be found with a camera and NASA stickers in hand.
+She currently resides in Ottawa, Ontario, where she can usually be found with a camera and space stickers in hand.
 You can find her prolifically posting about all things Mars, space, and Canada on Twitter, Instagram, LinkedIn, and YouTube.

 For TV appearances, Tanya is represented by Past Preservers.